raspberrypilearning/getting-started-with-picamera/worksheet.md

     The live camera preview should fill the screen like so:

     ![Image preview](images/preview.jpg)

+    **Note that the camera preview only works when a monitor is connected to the Pi, so remote access (such as SSH and VNC) will not allow you to see the camera preview**

 1. If your preview was upside-down, you can rotate it with the following code: